SPS Student Wellness Resources

 Meet individually to discuss ways to promote and cultivate your own wellness, current concerns you may have and how to navigate available support resources.
-Schedule a Wellness Chat with a team member to discuss individualized supports and resources here!
+Please note this is a non-clinical service.

 Partnering with various departments across Columbia University, workshops range from Developing Healthy Sleep Habits, Managing Anxiety, Wellness 101, Imposter Syndrome and more!
 Please visit SPS Engage to view the full portfolio of workshops available each semester.

 Questions?
 Contact The Office of Student Wellness at sps-wellness [[at]] columbia [[dot]] edu.

 Explore support resources available below.
 For any questions or additional non-university related support resources please contact sps-wellness [[at]] columbia [[dot]] edu.

 Medical Services provides primary care services, from wellness visits, treatment of chronic conditions, routine and urgent medical care, travel medicine, immunizations, sexual and reproductive health services, LGBTQ health care, confidential HIV testing and more.

 Schedule an appointment or call 212-854-7426.

 Urgent or Immediate Assistance: